 Download the North Carolina Arts Council logo HERE.

-Printed material and publicity regarding N.C.
-Arts Council grants, funded activities, and/or partnerships must contain the following language with the appropriate logo (above):
+Printed material and publicity regarding NCAC grants, funded activities, and/or partnerships must contain the following language with the appropriate logos (above):

 This project is supported by the Arts Council of Moore County and the North Carolina Arts Council, a division of the Department of Natural & Cultural Resources.